 Obsessive-compulsive disorder (OCD) is, as the name suggests, a condition that provokes anxiety-fueled obsessions and compulsions.
 It comes in several varieties.
-One subset, for example, is sexual orientation obsessive-compulsive disorder (SO-OCD).
+One subset, for example, is sexual orientation ocd (SO-OCD).
 This is not the same as exploring and questioning your sexuality.
-SO-OCD involves intrusive thoughts that lead to chronic rituals — all related to one’s sexual orientation.
+SO-OCD involves intrusive thoughts that lead to chronic rituals — all related to one’s sexual orientation ocd.

 About 1 in 10 people with OCD have the SO-OCD subset.
 They experience unwanted thoughts about sex.
 This is not about pleasurable fantasies.
-Rather, SO-OCD leaves people to fixate on the possibility that they have a different sexual preference than what they originally believed.
+Rather, sexual orientation ocd leaves people to fixate on the possibility that they have a different sexual preference than what they originally believed.
+These intrusive thoughts can be distressing and confusing.

 SO-OCD Symptoms

-The signs may not be obvious to others, but people with sexual orientation obsessive-compulsive disorder often dwell in a state of internal turmoil.
+The signs may not be obvious to others, but people with sexual orientation ocd often dwell in a state of internal turmoil.

 Common Obsessions